-This relates to members of staff, supply staff and volunteers who are currently working in the school regardless of whether the school is where the alleged abuse took place.
+This relates to members of staff, supply staff, volunteers and contractors who are currently working in any school regardless of whether the school is where the alleged abuse took place.
 Allegations against a teacher who is no longer teaching should be referred to the police.
 Historical allegations of abuse should also be referred to the police.